What Are The Risks of Tooth Extraction?

 Maintain Oral Hygiene

 Continuing to maintain oral hygiene after the extraction is crucial.
-Twenty-four hours after the surgery, begin washing your mouth with a saltwater to promote healing and lower the chance of infection.
+Twenty-four hours after the surgery, begin washing your mouth with a saltwater solution to promote healing and lower the chance of infection.
 Be sure to brush and floss other teeth carefully, steering clear of the extraction site to avoid irritation.

 When to Seek Emergency Dental Care